Can the Victim Drop Domestic Violence Charges?

 Changing Your Statement

-Even though victims of domestic violence cannot drop the criminal charges, victims frequently want to recant their statements to police and investigators (80-90 percent of domestic violence victims recant).
+Even though victims can't drop domestic violence charges, victims frequently want to change or recant their statements to police and investigators (80-90 percent of domestic violence victims recant).
 Recanting is taking back your original statement.
 For example, you may have told police that your spouse was beating you, but later want to recant that statement.

 It's generally not a good idea to recant unless you have actually lied to authorities.
 Recanting won't necessarily force the State to drop the case, since the state can still prosecute the case using police reports, photographs, and other evidence.
 Also, if you recant, you could face criminal charges for falsifying information to law enforcement authorities and the court.

 The process following a domestic violence situation can be confusing and emotionally challenging.
-Please contact a local domestic violence attorney to help guide you as the process moves forward.
+Please contact a local domestic violence advocate to help guide you as the process moves forward.